TJU-DRL-LAB/self-supervised-rl/RL_with_Environment_Representation/README.md

 Environment Representation is one major category in our taxonomy.
 The core research content of environment representation is to capture the **variations of environments** from the distribution of interests.
 Such variations can be the inner factors that determine the dynamics, reward functions and other aspects of MDP.

-Since these factors are usually inaccessable directly, to achieve the purpose of **generalizing well and staying robust in face of such changing variations**, environment representation is learned to infer the underlying factors from accessable data (e.g., interaction experiences).
+Since these factors are usually inaccessable directly, to achieve the purpose of **generalizing well and staying robust in face of such changing variations**, environment representation is learned to infer the underlying factors from accessible data (e.g., interaction experiences).

 ## Repo Content

 This repo contains representative research works of TJU-RL-Lab on the topic of RL with Environment Representation.

 ### Context-based Environment Representation and Generalization

+As mentioned above, we aim at learning good representations of underlying variations of environments with accessible data.
+Obviously, a reasonable type of such data is transition experiences {s,a,r,s'}, also called _context_, collected during the interaction of RL agent in the environment, since interaction experiences can implicitly reflect the information of environment characteristics, i.e., specific underlying variations.

+We provide a conceptual illustration of Context-based Environment Representation and Generalization below:

 <div align=center><img align="center" src="./../assets/er_readme_figs/ER_framework.png" alt="environment_representation_framework" style="zoom:20%;" /></div>